google/cadvisor/docs/storage/README.md

 - [BigQuery](https://cloud.google.com/bigquery/).
 See the [documentation](../../storage/bigquery/README.md) for usage.
 - [ElasticSearch](https://www.elastic.co/).
 See the [documentation](elasticsearch.md) for usage and examples.
 - [InfluxDB](https://influxdb.com/).
 See the [documentation](influxdb.md) for usage and examples.
+- JSON.
+Send stats as JSON over tcp or udp - See the [documentation](json.md) for usage.
 - [Kafka](http://kafka.apache.org/).
 See the [documentation](kafka.md) for usage.
 - [Prometheus](https://prometheus.io).
 See the [documentation](prometheus.md) for usage and examples.
 - [Redis](http://redis.io/)